-This year I think we all got a little carried away with baking loaf upon loaf of Banana Bread while stuck at home (or was that just me?).
-Now, I’m moving on to new ways of using up ripe bananas – like this wholesome vegan baked oatmeal.
+In the last few years, we all got a little carried away with baking loaf upon loaf of Banana Bread while stuck at home (or was that just me?).
+Now, I’m moving on to new ways of using up ripe bananas by making this baked oats recipe.
 It’s soft in the middle with a slightly crisper top and tastes like banana bread in oatmeal form!

 Plus, all you need are just a few minutes of hands-on prep time and 10 base ingredients.
 Then pop the oatmeal bake in the oven while you get ready for the day and next thing you know your kitchen is smelling heavenly, and it’s ready!

-You can even make the ‘batter’ for this ahead of time.
+You can even make the ‘batter’ for this baked oats recipe ahead of time.
 Just prepare the wet and dry ingredients separately in bowls, chilled in the fridge overnight.
 Combine them in the morning and pop straight in the oven.
 It couldn’t get much simpler than that!

 It may not seem like much – but being able to just turn on the oven, pop it in, and get on with my day is a lifesaver on those super busy mornings.
 Just like these Oven-Baked Blueberry Sheet Pan Pancakes!